Light Nuclei Femtoscopy and Baryon Interactions in 3 GeV Au+Au Collisions at RHIC: Summary

-In summary, we have reported the measurements of the mid-rapidity light nuclei correlation functions for \pd\ and \dd\ pairs in Au+Au collisions at {\sNN} = 3\,GeV measured by the STAR experiment at RHIC.
-The measured correlation functions are reasonably described by the transport model SMASH with afterburner calculations.
+In summary, we have reported the measurements of mid-rapidity light nuclei correlation functions for \pd{} and \dd{} pairs in Au+Au collisions at {\sNN} = 3\,GeV measured by the STAR experiment at RHIC.
+The measured correlation functions are reasonably described by the transport model SMASH with a coalescence approach for deuteron formation and afterburner calculations for the correlation functions.
+Simultaneous LL fits to the correlation functions with different collision centrality are done to both \pd{} and \dd{} pairs.
 The extracted Gaussian equivalent static source radii, $R_{G}^{data}$, display a decreasing trend from central to peripheral collisions.
 Larger values of the radii are observed from the \pd{} pairs compared to those of \dd{} pairs in all centrality bins.
 The values of the fitted $R_{G}^{data}$ are found to be consistently smaller than the RMS values extracted from the model calculations implying time-dependent expansion.
 For the first time, the strong interaction parameters of \pd{} and \dd{} pairs are extracted from heavy-ion collisions.
-The extracted scattering lengths (spin-averaged), $f_0$, are found to be consistent with the bound-state of light nuclei ($^{3}\mathrm{He}$ and $^{4}\mathrm{He}$), respectively.
+The extracted scattering lengths (spin-averaged), $f_0$, are found to be negative, which is consistent with the combination of the repulsive interactions along with the presence of bound state of light nuclei ($^{3}\mathrm{He}$ and $^{4}\mathrm{He}$), respectively.
 Within uncertainties, the measured parameters for the \pd{} interaction are consistent with results of low-energy scattering experiment and model calculations~\cite{Black:1999duc,Huttel:1983wkj,VanOers:1967oww,Kievsky:1997jd,Arvieux:1974fma}.
-In addition, results imply that coalescence is the dominant process for deuteron formation in the high-energy nuclear collisions.
+In addition, results from the model calculations imply that coalescence is the dominant process for deuteron formation in the high-energy nuclear collisions.
 These systematic measurements of correlation functions and interaction parameters provide valuable insights into the production mechanism of light nuclei and many-body interactions.